nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests a filtered list of persons ([UC06](#use-case-uc06---find-persons-by-criterias)).
+1. User requests a filtered list of persons ([UC06](#use-case-uc06---find-persons-by-criteria)).
 2. ResearchRoster shows the filtered list of persons.
 3. User requests to apply a change to all records in the list.
-4. ResearchRoster applies change to all records in the list.
+4. ResearchRoster applies the change to all records in the list.

     Use case ends.